Dylan Saulick is currently in his second year as an undergraduate studying Liberal Arts and Natural

 Dylan: It all started in Birmingham, I initially attended an enterprise programme called the St

 Lucia Boot Camp which took part in the university building called The Exchange in Birmingham city centre.
-The Boot Camp was
+The Boot Camp was centred around Anse La Raye, a small fishing village on the

 coast of St Lucia and the issues they face as a community.